What is an Oak Keeper?

 That is where the idea for the Oak Keepers® program arose – from recognition that we needed to understand what the condition of the remaining oak woods are today, to begin building relationships with oak woodland landowners, and to give more local residents the skills they need to evaluate oak woods.

-Over sixty volunteers completed the Oak Keepers® training during the first four years of the program.
-In addition to offering a fourth round of Oak Keepers® training in 2012, TLC plans to get more information to landowners about restoration, management and preservation of their woods, in addition to holding workshops on management tools such as use of ecological fire for managing oak woods and other natural lands.
+Over sixty volunteers completed the Oak Keepers® training during the first five years of the program.
+In addition to offering a sixth round of Oak Keepers® training in 2014, TLC plans to get more information to landowners about restoration, management and preservation of their woods, in addition to holding workshops on management tools such as use of ecological fire for managing oak woods and other natural lands.

 Notes from the 2010 field season: